hat story is your digital marketing analytics telling you?

 You’re typically going to need the following tracking-codes:

-- Other optional tracking codes - Some other codes you may find useful include Google Optimize for free A/B testing of website pages, the Hotjar Tracking Code for using visual tools such as heat-maps to see how people use your website.
+- Other Tracking Codes - Some other codes you may find useful include Google Optimize for free A/B testing of website pages, the Hotjar Tracking Code for using visual tools such as heat-maps to see how people use your website.

 Note that tracking codes can actually slow down your website if you have too many.
 That will impact your search engine marketing (SEM) performance and also detract from the user experience.
 It helps to either use a tag manager, or be selective about which advertising platforms work best for your audience so you can minimize the number of tracking codes on your site.